livecode/livecode/toolchain/lc-compile.1.md

   _OUTFILE_, which should be the path to a `.c` file.
 If _OUTFILE_ already exists, it will be overwritten.

+* --outputauxc _OUTFILE_:
+  Generate LiveCode bytecode as a static array(s) embedded in C source code in _OUTFILE_, which should be the path to a `.c` file.
+If _OUTFILE_ already exists, it will be overwritten.
+  This is the same as --outputc mode, except that it does not emit the 'builtin' module (so should be used for additional sets of C embedded modules).

 * --deps [_DEPSMODE_]:
   Generate dependency information on standard output.  _DEPSMODE_ may be `order`, `changed-order`, or `make`.
 If _DEPSMODE_ is omitted,